Return to Quantonics English Language Remediation Index Page Arches

 Quantum ræhlihty issi a mahssihvely prægmahllel ('parallel'), anihmatæ, EIMA ænsehmble ¤f quantum~dæm¤cratihc v¤ting pr¤cæsses, each wihth their ¤wn l¤cal tehmp¤ralihties amd sæns¤ry bamdwihdths.
 That issi why wæ sahy quantum ræhlihty issi a BAWAM ¤f apparænt quantum ænsehmble dætærminism amd apparænt ænsehmble ihndætærminism.
 QVP can l¤¤k lihkæ, from a classical view appears as, classical determinism, but iht issi n¤t classical determinism!
 Action at a distance, effectless cause, and causeless effect, from a classical view appear as, absurd phenomena (classically impossible indeterminism), but they aræ ræhl quantum affæctings amd sh¤w why wæ sahy quantum ræhlihty may manihfest apparænt (ræhl) ihndætærminism.

 Ahll quantum ænsehmble dæm¤cratihc v¤ting pr¤cæssings aræ umst¤ppable~flux~impæratih (vis-à-vis direction-, scalar magnitude-, amplitude-, etc.-irrelevant) hetero~tehmp¤ralings.
 A much sihmpler way t¤ sahy this issi that they aræ ænsehmble quantum ~fuzz¤nihc ihnterrelati¤nshipings pr¤cæssings.
 As læast ahcti¤n they aræ alm¤st æmbarrassingly sihmple.
-As human bæings, planets, galaxies they aræ ast¤nishingly c¤mplex.
+As human bæings, plahnets, galaxies they aræ ast¤nishingly c¤mplex.
 Sææ st¤p.

 Page top index.